 How do you build the perfect cheeseburger?
-A big piece of juicy beef on a warm sesame-seed bun is usually a good start.
-But then come the toppings: cheese, ketchup, mustard, mayonnaise, lettuce, tomato, and onions.
-Many of you may be thinking we’re forgetting the most important one.
+You might start with a big piece of juicy beef on a warm sesame-seed bun.
+Then come the toppings: cheese, ketchup, mustard, mayonnaise, lettuce, tomato, and onions.
+Many of you may be thinking we’re forgetting the best one.
 What are we talking about?
 Pickles, of course!

-Those round, crispy, green discs add just the right amount of spice and sour flavor to a cheeseburger.
-Of course, they also enhance many deli sandwiches, too.
+Pickles add just the right amount of spice and sour flavor to a cheeseburger.
+Of course, they’re also great on many deli sandwiches.
 Even chicken sandwiches benefit from pickles these days.

 Have you ever WONDERed where pickles come from, though?
 Think about it for a second.
 Do they grow on pickle trees?
 Have you ever seen a pickle bush?
 Do farmers harvest a giant field full of pickles every fall?

 Mmm!
-Fermentation in bacteria followed by preservation in brine!
-Sounds great, doesn't it?
+Pickles sound great, don’t they?
 Some of you may be thinking, “Ewww!
 Gross!”
-But don’t let the terminology and process fool you.
+But don’t let the process fool you.
 The results are delicious.
-In fact, pickles are so popular that experts estimate as many as five million pounds of pickles are eaten every day around the world!
+That’s why pickles are so popular.
+Experts say people around the world eat five million pounds of pickles every day!

 If the process of making pickles sounds difficult, don’t worry.
-It's really fairly easy.
-Although it may sound like modern technology is needed, process of pickling has actually been around since ancient times.
+With some practice, anyone can do it.
+Pickling has actually been around since ancient times.
 The first pickles were probably made from cucumbers from India over 4,000 years ago!

-Today, modern pickling processes have become more automated with new technology and the invention of special machines.
-The basic science of the methods used, however, has changed very little over the last 4,000 years.
+Today, pickling has become more automated.
+New technology and special machines let companies make more pickles than ever before.
+The basic method, though, has changed very little over the last 4,000 years.

-So the next time you take a bite out of a pickle, remember that you’re enjoying a snack that’s been around for a really long time!
+Do you enjoy pickles?
+Many kids love their crunch and flavor!
+The next time you take a bite out of a pickle, remember you’re enjoying a snack that’s been around for a really long time!